zepedaj/xerializer/docs/source/content/intro.rst

    class MyTypeSerializer(TypeSerializer):
      """
-     This and all derived classes registered automatically because non-abstract and TypeSerializer.register=True.
+     This and all derived classes are registered automatically because they are non-abstract and TypeSerializer.register=True.
      """
      handled_type = MyClass
      def as_serializable(self):